landon9720/resume/resume.md

 ### [landon9720@gmail.com](mailto://landon9720@gmail.com) • Portland, Oregon, USA

 Designs, implements, and operates software applications.
 Trained in business, expert programmer with a lifetime of experience, driven by genuine passion for Information Technology.

 Works with stakeholders to derive and prioritize requirements, document implementation options, and create planning artifacts.
-Mentors team members and stakeholders.
+Mentors team members and customers.
 Manages and operates infrastructure.
 Has significant experience in web applications and services, and is a multi-skilled IT professional.

-Current programming languages and frameworks:
+Current programming languages and technologies:
 * Scala
 * TypeScript
 * React